vedi/cocos2dx-store/README.md

     $ git clone --recursive git@github.com:soomla/cocos2dx-store.git extensions/cocos2dx-store
     ```

-3. cocos2dx-store usese _jansson_ for JSON parsing in various occasions.
-Clone the _jansson_ library into the `external` directory located at the root of your Cocos2d-x framework.

-    ```
-    $ cd cocos2d-x/
-    $ git clone https://github.com/vedi/jansson.git external/jansson
-    ```

-    > cocos2dx-store assumes that your game's directory is inside the `projects` directory located at the root of your Cocos2d-x framework.

-4. Open your game's AppDelegate class and set the values for "Soom Sec", "Custom Secret", and "Public Key":
+3. Open your game's AppDelegate class and set the values for "Soom Sec", "Custom Secret", and "Public Key":
     - _Custom Secret_ - is an encryption secret you provide that will be used to secure your data.
     - _Public Key_ - is the public key given to you from Google. (iOS doesn't have a public key).
     - _Soom Sec_ - is a special secret SOOMLA uses to increase your data protection.